Matheusmottaa/Matheusmottaa/README.md

 ## About me 👻

 My name is Matheus Mota, i'm 21 years old.
-Currently i study Node and React, also i have a degree in electronics technician.
+Currently i study Node, React, TDD and Desing patterns, also i have a degree in electronics technician.